quazardous/SolarRouterRMS/README.md

 ## Author
 [F1ATB André](https://f1atb.fr/fr/)

-This repository is just a technical tool to support the great work of [F1ATB André](https://f1atb.fr/fr/).
+This repository is a refactor of the [F1ATB André](https://f1atb.fr/fr/) firmware.

 The original work can be found on [https://f1atb.fr](https://f1atb.fr/fr/routeur-photovoltaique-realisation-logicielle/).